 I hope this tutorial teaches you how to frost a cake smoothly and helps you get the smoothest sides on your cakes!

-Tag me @chelsweets if you share your cakes on social media!
-Also use the #chelsweets so that I can see your amazing creations on social media.
+Tag me @chelsweets and #chelsweets if you share your cakes on social media so I can see your amazing creations.